 In this section, you will learn about the features on the Home tab that are used in a similar manner throughout multiple Microsoft applications, including Word, Excel, and PowerPoint.
-You will use Microsoft Excel to Cut, Copy, and Paste with the Office Clipboard; format text; use the Mini toolbar; and find and replace text.
-Excel is generally used for keying numbers and performing calculations.
+You will use Microsoft Word to Cut, Copy, and Paste with the Office Clipboard, format text, use the Mini toolbar, and find and replace text.

-In this exercise, you will open a file created from an Excel template and become familiar with Excel.
+In this exercise, you will open a file created from a Word template and become familiar with Word.

-- 1. Start Excel and click the Open Other Workbooks link under the Recent menu at the left side of the window. - 2.
-Click the Browse button, navigate to your file storage location, and open the O1-D5-Clipboard - 3.
-Click Enable Editing in the Security Warning bar at the top of the screen, if necessary.
+- 1. Start Word and click the Open Other Documents link under the Recent menu at the left side of the window. - 2.
+Click the Browse button, navigate to the Overview folder in your file storage location, and open the O1-D5-Clipboard file. - 3.
+Click Enable Editing in the Protected View bar at the top of the screen, if necessary.
 The Security Warning bar may display the first time you open a file.
-If you know the file sender and trust the content, always Enable Content. - 4.
-Scroll down to display rows 19-25, if necessary, and then click the Let's Go button. - 5.
-Click the various worksheet tabs at the bottom of the Excel window to become familiar with Microsoft Excel.
+If you know the file sender and trust the content, open the file. - 4.
+Scroll down to display the bottom of the document and then scroll back up to the top. - 5.
+Scroll down to section 1 at the top of page 2.
+Click anywhere in the paragraph below the section 1 header to place your insertion point.